MLHale/nebraska-gencyber/teachers/penetration-testing/README.md

 We will come back to this in the next lesson.

 ### Step 8: Perform a similar analysis on the other endpoints
-Look at the other urls our app makes use of.
+Look at the other URLs our app makes use of.
 Ask yourself similar questions and back them up with some tests.
 Keep track of the results you find as you go along.

 ### Step 9: Exploring Error Handling Behavior
 Earlier, in Step 7 we saw that sending a string in the `timestamp` field generated the following error message:
 ![request](./img/activate-request3.png)

-The problem here, is not just that the field is mishandled, but that the error gives **FULL DETAILS ABOUT THE SERVER CONFIG**.
+The problem here is not just that the field is mishandled, but that the error gives **FULL DETAILS ABOUT THE SERVER CONFIG**.
 As you can imagine listing out all the server details is bad practice.

 Accidentally revealing server information is a big problem.
 While this info is really helpful during development, it can expose the server if users see it in production.
 You can turn off debug information by setting a `DEBUG = False` in the `/django_backend/settings.py` file.

 We will return to this in the next lesson.

 ### Step 10: Risk Assessment - Summarizing your test results
 For now, lets summarize the `test results` that we have collected to identify what our risks look like.
-Usually risks are collected and then ranked according to `severity` (or `impact`) and `likelihood` (i.e. how probable an attack is to occur).
+Usually, risks are collected and then ranked according to `severity` (or `impact`) and `likelihood` (i.e. how probable an attack is to occur).
 In organizations or systems with many risks, preventing all of them isn't always feasible. `Risk prioritization` can help you decide which threats to focus on first and which vulnerabilities need to be mitigated most.

 ![request](./img/risk-priority-table.jpg)